 Few showers expected in several provinces and districts

-The Meteorology Department says a few showers will occur in Western and Sabaragamuwa provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts.
+The Department of Meteorology says a few showers will occur in Western and Sabaragamuwa provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts.

+Showers or thundershowers may occur at a few places in Uva and Eastern province during the evening or night.

 Sea Areas: